 This is the second edition in a series about the elements of design.
-We are going to talk about space and how it effects and works in decorating.
+We are going to talk about space and how it affects and works in decorating.
 Space is something we think about without really thinking about it.
 It is part of our unconscious make up.
 But as a decorator being aware of the space we live and work and decorate in is VERY important.
 Let’s discuss this important element of decor.